William Monroe Trotter: The Guardian

 Trotter's racial activism blossomed in 1901.
 He helped found the Boston Literary and Historical Association, which became, according to biographer Stephen Fox, "a forum for militant race opinion".
 He also joined the Massachusetts Racial Protective Association, another local group that promoted political goals of equality.
-Under the aegis of the latter group, Trotter in October 1901 gave his first major protest speech, attacking Washington's accommodationist stance: "In Boston [Washington] said that the Negro should wait for the franchise until he had got property, education and character.
+Under the aegis of the latter group, Trotter in October 1901 gave his first major protest speech, attacking Booker T. Washington's accommodationist stance: "In Boston [Washington] said that the Negro should wait for the franchise until he had got property, education and character.
 Washington's attitude has ever been one of servility."

 With George W. Forbes, another Protective Association member, in 1901 Trotter co-founded the Guardian, a weekly newspaper.
 At first Forbes, an Amherst College graduate with some experience in publishing, was the driving operational force in its production, while Trotter funded the effort and served as its managing editor.
 The paper became a forum for a more outspoken and forceful approach to gaining racial equality, and its contributors and editorials (which were generally written by Trotter) regularly attacked Washington.
 The paper's editorial stance brought a stream of criticism from more mainstream African-American publications: the New York Age, calling it "putrescent", wrote that "Editor Trotter ... makes himself smelt if not felt"; another wrote that the Guardian was "carrying its cases too fast and too far", and that Trotter suffered from a "mental malady".
 The Guardian had limited circulation, but was highly influential as one of only 200 African-American publications in the country.
 It suffered financially due to Trotter's poor accounting and inattention due to his heavy schedule.
 Forbes, who principally worked as a librarian in the city library, left the business in 1904 because of Booker T. Washington's legal assaults on the newspaper and pressure by Washington supporters on his employers.
 Trotter's wife, and later his sister, assisted in the paper's publication.

 The Guardian was bitter, satirical, and personal; but it was earnest, and it published facts.
 It attracted wide attention among colored people; it circulated among them all over the country; it was quoted and discussed.
 I did not wholly agree with the Guardian, and indeed only a few Negroes did, but nearly all read it and were influenced by it.